Timeline - The six months to the topsy-turvy French presidential election

-PARIS French voters go to the polls on April 23 and May 7 to vote for a new president, after a six-month-long campaign like no other.
+LONDON French voters go to the polls on April 23 and May 7 to vote for a new president, after six months of a campaign like no other.

 Here is a timeline of the main events that have seen veteran politicians drop out of the race one after the other: